JacobFuller65/NBAcomparisons/README.md

 Some key statistics I will be exploring (with pros and cons) :

-Points / Rebounds / Assists:
+# Points / Rebounds / Assists (PRA):

-The standard big 3 stats, we all see them on a regular basis, and are the foundation of many additional stats.
+* The standard big 3 stats, we all see them on a regular basis, and are the foundation of many additional stats.

 Pros:
+* Easy to read for a quick, surface level recap of a players performance on a given night / season

 Cons:
-Doesn't tell us much about defense, (other than rebounds) Doesn't address quality of scoring / where they come from Assists don't tell us quality of passes
+* Doesn't tell us much about defense, (other than rebounds)
+* Doesn't address quality of scoring / where they come from
+* Assists don't tell us quality of passes
-Doesnt' tell us about the rest of the offense player works with
+* Doesnt' tell us about the rest of the offense player works with

 ## Field Goal %: